TecladistaProd/rn-antmedia/README.md

 ## 1. What is RN AntMedia?

-RN AntMedia is an port of web sdk of antmedia webrtc_adaptor to react-native using react-native-webrtc.
-Some functionalities is equal but others is an approach but have some differences.
+RN AntMedia is an port of web sdk of antmedia webrtc_adaptor to react-native using [react-native-webrtc](https://github.com/react-native-webrtc/react-native-webrtc).
+Some functionalities still the same but others have some differences.
-> Some functionalities is under development.
+> Some functionalities are under development.

 ## 2. Getting Started

-To use in your react-native projects, should be in **pure** react-native.
-And you need to install [react-native-webrtc](https://github.com/react-native-webrtc/react-native-webrtc) too.
+> NOTE for Expo users: this plugin doesn't work unless you eject since you need to install [react-native-webrtc](https://github.com/react-native-webrtc/react-native-webrtc) too.

 **npm**
 ```bash
 	npm i rn-antmedia react-native-webrtc